 Switching to a vegetarian diet comes with an array of health benefits.
 However, when you first make the transition, it's important to learn about the types and quantities of food you'll have to eat to meet all your needs for nutrients and calories.
-Below we'll discuss some going vegetarian tips.
+Here is some advice.

 1. Transition Slowly

 The key to a successful transition to a vegetarian diet is to start slowly.
 Making just one or two small changes every week will keep you from becoming overwhelmed and giving up.

 New vegetarians should eat a variety of foods, including fruits, vegetables, nuts and seeds.
 To increase your odds of success, start by incorporating more of the foods you already like instead of introducing several new ones at first.